typetools/checker-framework-inference/README.md

 There are a couple of arguments that generic solver can accept:

-* `backEndType`
+* `solver`
-Specifies what back end is going to use.
+Specifies what concrete solver is going to use.

-  At this moment, there are three available back ends:
+  At this moment, we have below available back ends:

   * `MaxSAT`: Encodes constraints as Max-SAT problem and use Sat4j library to solve.